Berry: A code for the differentiation of Bloch wavefunctions from DFT calculations: Algorithm and implementation

-To move forward in the calculation of the Berry connections, we need to solve the problem of the random phases discussed above, i.e. we need to make the wavefunctions coherent, as otherwise equation \ref{eq:berryconnection} will not give sensible results.
-A procedure to solve this problem is hinted, for instance, in references \cite{Ferreira1970} and \cite{Pedersen1991}.
+A procedure to solve this problem is hinted, for instance, in \cite{Ferreira1970} and \cite{Pedersen1991}.
 The idea is that all wavefunctions have to have a common reference.
 We choose that the phases of all wavefunctions of the system should be synchronized in a chosen point $\pmb{r}_0$ of real space.
-For instance, we can set the phase to zero at that chosen point by multiplying each wavefunction $\psi_{\pmb{k}s}(\pmb{r})$ by the reciprocal of the phase $e^{i\phi_0}$ it has in that point: $\psi_{\pmb{k}s}(\pmb{r}) \rightarrow e^{-i\phi_0}\psi_{\pmb{k}s}(\pmb{r})$ where $\phi_0$ is the argument of wavefunction $\psi_{\pmb{k}s}(\pmb{r})$ at $\pmb{r} = \pmb{r}_0$.
+For instance, we can set the phase to zero at that chosen point by multiplying each wavefunction $\psi_{\pmb{k}s}(\pmb{r})$ by the reciprocal of the phase $e^{i\phi_0}$ it has in that point: $\psi_{\pmb{k}s}(\pmb{r}) \rightarrow e^{-i\phi_0}\psi_{\pmb{k}s}(\pmb{r})$, where $\phi_0$ is the argument of wavefunction $\psi_{\pmb{k}s}(\pmb{r})$ at $\pmb{r} = \pmb{r}_0$.
 The choice of the point in real space is not relevant (as long as all wavefunctions are different from zero at that point) since choosing another point would simply add a global phase to all wavefunctions, that would cancel in equation \ref{eq:berryconnection}.
+A low symmetry point in real space is chosen so that wavefunctions at that point in real space are different from zero, a condition that has to be verified.
 This results in a totally coherent set of wavefunctions, for which we can apply the usual operations.